randallb15/All-Things-DSR/README.md

 - Async assignments are due a week from that week's Saturday lecture.
 - Paired assignments should be italicized

-## Open the Learn modules for upcoming week
+## Open the Learn Modules for Upcoming Week
 From [RPP2 Learn](https://learn-2.galvanize.com/cohorts/2432/content)
 1. **SET UP** tab
 2. **Content** tab